grafana/helm-charts/charts/agent-operator/README.md

 Note that this chart does not provision custom resources like `GrafanaAgent` and `MetricsInstance` (formerly `PrometheusInstance`) or any `*Monitor` resources.

-To learn how to deploy these resources, please see [Get started with Grafana Agent Operator](https://grafana.com/docs/agent/latest/operator/getting-started/).
+To learn how to deploy these resources, please see Grafana's [Agent Operator getting started guide](https://grafana.com/docs/agent/latest/operator/getting-started/).

 ## CRDs

-The CRDs are synced from the Grafana Agent [GitHub repo](https://github.com/grafana/agent/tree/main/production/operator/crds).
+The CRDs are synced into this chart manually (for now) from the Grafana Agent [GitHub repo](https://github.com/grafana/agent/tree/main/production/operator/crds).
 To learn more about how Helm manages CRDs, please see [Custom Resource Definitions](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/) from the Helm docs.

 ## Get Repo Info